And It's Still Alright

 And It's Still Alright is the third studio album by American singer-songwriter Nathaniel Rateliff.
 It was released on February 14, 2020, via Stax Records.
-It's his first solo album in seven years since 2013's Falling Faster Than You Can Run.
+It is his first solo album in seven years since 2013's Falling Faster Than You Can Run.
 The record garnered a generally positive reception but critics were mixed on Rateliff's musicianship and overall performance.

 Background

 The album, Rateliff's first solo album since 2013, was written during a difficult time in his life.
 Rateliff had recently gotten divorced, and friend and producer Richard Swift suddenly died.
 The album was written as a tribute to Swift.

 Critical reception

 And It's Still Alright received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 68, based on 11 reviews.